 Your love and support are essential to helping your child reach his or her full potential.
 Learn all you can about tuberous sclerosis, and work closely with your child's doctor to establish a frequent screening schedule for health and developmental problems.
 Discovering and treating problems early will maximize your child's chances of a good outcome.

 You may also find it helpful to connect with other families who are coping with tuberous sclerosis.
-Ask your child's health care team to recommend a support group in your area, or contact the Tuberous Sclerosis Alliance (TS Alliance) to get in touch with a local representative who can help you find information and support.
+Ask your child's health care team to recommend a support group in your area, or contact the Tuberous Sclerosis Association to find out about support.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.